[Back to Student training page]

 Assessing assignment feedback and grade

-1. First you need to log into Canvas and navigate to your dashboard and then open the relevant module.
+1. Log into Canvas and navigate to your dashboard.
+Then open the relevant module.

-3. Next find the relevant assignment and click on it to open it.
+3. Next find the relevant assignment and click to open it.

-4. You then need to click on your assignment title to open the online viewer to review your assignment feedback and grade
+4. Click on your assignment title to open the online viewer, to review your assignment feedback and grade

 Reviewing your assignment feedback and grade